JoeJiang3936/Databricks/README.rst

 * Push further into expanding model into full cloud-hosted versions (AWS-like)
 * Document the performance differences as you run these individual approaches
 * I don't know, something like the above, none of us has Apache Spark experience, but i think we can pull this off
+* Time it:  get really good with Databricks, ApacheSpark, and Scala, and then pop into a free